 Elements of Crime Fiction

-In this unit students will critically analyse at least three texts focusing on the depiction of crimes, the ways and effects in which the writer has created and engages with ‘crime’ and the ways in which it is viewed by the reader.
+In this unit, students will critically analyse at least three texts focusing on the depiction of crimes, the ways and effects in which the writer has created and engages with ‘crime’ and the ways in which it is viewed by the reader.
 Texts studied cover novels both from the Literary Heritage and contemporary works as well as poetry selected from the Literary Heritage.
-This is a closed examination unit.
+This is an open examination unit.

 Theory and Independent Reading